 Katharine had returned to New Mexico after becoming homeless in Arizona in 2009.
 She found property up near the mountain in Las Cruces, applied for help with the down payment, got a 9 to 5 desk job to be able to make payments and was able to get a mortgage and buy it.
 Then she started a school of gentle horsemanship.

 She and her Mum had come up with the name "Dharmahorse" years earlier.
-A year later, her Mum had heart failure and came to live under Katharine's care until she passed in 2014.
+In 2011 her Mum had heart failure and came to live under Katharine's care until she passed in 2014.

 With amazing school horses and students, Dharmahorse began work with special needs children and adults.
 Dharmahorse hosted homeless and near homeless children and their families, worked with the Bridge Program of a nearby high school and taught Classical Dressage to hundreds of students.